Skip to main content

 CRON Functionality

-The SystemContract provides a cron mechanism for time-based automation by emitting events at fixed block intervals.
-Reactive Contracts can subscribe to these events to implement scheduled execution without polling or external automation.
+The legacy system contract 0x0000000000000000000000000000000000fffFfF provides a cron mechanism for time-based automation by emitting events at fixed block intervals. reactive contracts can subscribe to these events to implement scheduled execution without polling or external automation.

 Only authorized validator root addresses can call cron().
 Each call to cron() emits one or more Cron events depending on the divisibility of the current block number.
 Larger intervals produce less frequent events.